abbyliu8/cognitive-critical-slowing/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- CHARLS research team at Peking University
-- ELSA research team at University College London
-- Funding sources: [To be added]

 ## Contact

-For questions or collaboration inquiries, please open an issue or contact [abbyliu8@example.com].
+For questions or collaboration inquiries, please open an issue or contact [uctqhhl@ucl.ac.uk].